ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 I thought about the word "nomad"—how it implies constant movement, no fixed home.
 Yet the nomads we'd met seemed more rooted, more connected to their place in the world than people with permanent addresses, myself included.
 What, then, did home mean to them?
 I couldn't pretend to know.
 I'd only glimpsed fragments.

-Perhaps it was in Handa's instantaneous and unquestioning hospitality.
+Perhaps the answer can be found somewhere within Handa's immediate and unquestioning hospitality to strangers.
 Or in how Lhagwa's family arranged their treasured medals on cabin walls they'd soon leave behind.
 Or in how the Eastern reindeer herders dismantled their entire camp in one morning.
 Maybe it was in Godla's words when asked what he loved about Mongolia: "We can live with our animals and do whatever we want".
 Whatever the case, I realized that Anuka and Baagii had given Kourtney and I a profound gift: they had made Mongolia feel, however briefly, like home to us.
 Not through luxury, or comfort, or chaperoning us through the "must-see" attractions of Mongolia, but through genuine human connection.

 Indeed, as I reflect on this trip now, nearly two years later, it wasn't the spectacular landscapes or exotic experiences that I regularly think of, but the simple moments centered around people: Baagii's laughter when I mistakenly reached to shake his blood-covered hand during the sheep butchering.
-Or the way that Anuka marveled at Godla's powerful shamanistic presence.
+Or the way that Anuka looked up at admiringly at Godla and in a hushed whisper remarked to me how powerful he seemed.
 Or the bunch of us in Lhagwa's cabin, huddled around a card game underneath a flickering lightbulb.

 Mongolia revealed itself to us not just as a place on a map, but as a way of being—proud, generous, and profoundly connected to what matters most.
 And for that lesson—to Anuka, Baagii, Lhagwa, Godla, Sartlong, Handa, Buyantogtokh, Batsur, and everyone else who welcomed us into their lives—no amount of *bayarlala* could ever be enough.